 There was another bike boom in the US raging from 1965 to around 1975, in what was described by Time magazine as “the bicycle’s biggest wave of popularity in its 154-year history“.

 Millions of bikes were produced and bought by everyone and their grandma.
-Most of the bikes sold were actually children’s bikes, but still, bike sales surpassed car sales in the early 70s, which is just unbelievable for a country like the US.
+Most of the bikes sold were actually children’s bikes, but still, bike sales surpassed car sales in the early 70s, which today may sound unbelievable for a country like the US.

-However, in another case of history repeating itself, this bike craze also started to lose steam, and after a decade of enthusiasm, the enthusiasm started to deflate.
+However, in another case of history repeating itself, this bike craze also started to lose steam, and after a decade of enthusiasm, the excitement started to deflate.